 When it comes to mattresses, off gassing is caused by petrochemicals present in mattresses that are made with synthetic materials.

 The mattresses will put off a distinctive chemical smell for a little while.
 However, not all mattresses have this chemical smell.
-In fact, natural latex mattresses don’t off gas and most synthetic and polyurethane (memory foam) mattresses do.
+In fact, the natural latex mattress does not off gas, and most synthetic and polyurethane (memory foam) mattresses do.
 It really is as simple as that.

-100% natural latex mattresses and organic latex mattresses are the best choice for a good night’s sleep free from all chemical odors.
-This is, in addition to the many other benefits of sleeping on a natural latex mattress.
+Natural latex mattresses and organic latex mattresses are the best choice for a good night’s sleep, free from all chemical odors.
+This lessens the number of latex mattress complaints.
+This is in addition to the many other benefits of sleeping on a natural latex mattress.